neslib/Neslib.Xml/README.md

 You can also take a look at the unit tests and performance tests, or check [my blog post](https://blog.grijjy.com/2020/10/07/an-xml-dom-with-just-8-bytes-per-node/) for additional information.

+## Notable Forks

+Frederic Schenckel has a [fork](https://github.com/fschenckel/Neslib.Xml) of this repository that adds an [XMLUtils](https://github.com/fschenckel/Neslib.Xml/tree/main/Helper) unit with several utilities that aid in (de)serializing XML.

 ## License

 Neslib.Xml is licensed under the Simplified BSD License.